SEO keywords are an essential part of a business marketing strategy.

 When both are working together they inform Google, Bing and other search engines about the content of your website and webpages.

 The Goal: Use SEO keywords effectively to make your pages rank higher in the SERPs, gaining increased visibility and driving more targeted traffic to your website.

 Structuring your website content around terms and phrases that your customers are searching for is an effective method for businesses to create content that gains rankings in the SERPs.
 Plus they:

 - They clarify the purpose of your web page to visitors and prospective customers.
 Each page should have a topic and associated keywords.

 - They are the foundation of quality website content.
 Customers will often scan the web page for the keyword they used for the search to ensure that the correct information is present.

 - They can help search engines to understand the intent of your website and match your site to searches.
-Search engine crawlers use keywords to appropriately index website pages.

 Long Tail Keywords

 Keyword phrases that are considered to be long tail keywords contain 4 or more words and have lower monthly search volumes.
 Some of the benefits of ranking well for long tail key words are:

 - Less Competition: There is frequently less competition for these keywords.